Mobility transition: Further development of local public transport

 According to a 2015 study by the Verkehrsclub Deutschland, local public transport in Germany was not customer-friendly enough.
-Cryptic route networks, opaque fare systems, ticket machines that cannot be operated, draft bus stops, and a lack of announcements about transfer and connection options were criticised.
+Cryptic route networks, opaque fare systems, ticket machines that cannot be operated, drafty bus stops, and a lack of announcements about transfer and connection options were criticised.
 The club also called for better linking of local public transport with other modes of transportation.
 This included bike racks at bus stops, information on taking bikes on buses and trains, and options for switching to carsharing providers.
 Furthermore, the synchronisation of timetables was criticised, because it led to unnecessarily long waiting times for connecting buses or trains.
 In 2012, several local public transport companies reportedly had been making efforts to improve the usability of ticket machines in Bavaria and Saxony.
 Against this background, Federal Transport Minister Alexander Dobrindt in 2017 called for electronic tickets and a uniform tariff system for all transport associations to be established by 2019.

 Since the 2010s, there have been frequent discussions on whether local public transport should be free of charge.
 The best-known example of free public transport is the Estonian capital Tallinn, where buses and trains have been free since 2013.
 By 2021, most counties in Estonia had also introduced free buses and trains.
 Public transport is also free throughout Luxembourg.
 In Germany, the cities of Monheim am Rhein and Langenfeld, Rhineland were testing free public transport as of September 2021.

 Some cities have introduced mini electric buses, primarily in inner-city areas.
 The historic city centre of Aix-en-Provence, France is very narrow and closed to cars, taxis and normal bus traffic.
 In order to get people with restricted mobility to their destination, wheelchair-accessible electric minibuses are frequented there without a fixed timetable.
 Likewise, in the medieval old town of Regensburg, only mini-ebuses are still driving around.
 Furthermore, two self-propelled e-shuttles are in use in Regensburg's industrial park.
 Berlin and Göppingen also want to supplement their local public transport with electric, highly automated minibuses.